nastra/algorithms-java/README.md

 Searching:
 ---------------------
 - Different solutions to interview questions that relate to searching, such as
-- "Find the first occurrence that is larger than k..."
+- Algorithm to find the first occurrence that is larger than k
-- "Search a sorted array where A[i] = i"
+- Algorithm to search a sorted array where A[i] = i
-- ...
+- Algorithm to search a sorted array of unknown length

 Data Structures: